Coderlokesh9/task-list/README.md

 # task-list
-we can add the activities
+we can add the tasks
+like a reminder